As Bitcoin 2021 Conference opens in Miami, cryptocurrency exchange eToro announces it is expanding to the Magic City.

 Dorsey also announced Friday that Square is strongly considering building a non-custodial hardware wallet for bitcoin.
 “If we do it, we would build it entirely in the open, from software to hardware design, and in collaboration with the community,” he tweeted after the talk.

-Not only will adapting bitcoin stop the bleeding on your balance sheet, he told the audience, but it has also paid dividends for the company culture.
-About the politicization of bitcoin, he said, “I think we can all move forward together.
+Not only will adapting bitcoin stop the bleeding on your balance sheet, Saylor told the audience, but it has also paid dividends for the company culture.
+About the politicization of bitcoin, he said.
+“I think we can all move forward together.
 Bitcoin fixes everything.”

 It’s also about mainstreaming the digital currency, said Cameron and Tyler Winklevoss, co-founders of Gemini.
 It’s why their company will soon be distributing a credit card with rewards in bitcoin, rather than frequent flyer miles or other rewards.
 Getting people used to owning some bitcoin, even just as a reward, will help accelerate adoption.
 More than 250,000 people are on the waiting list for the card.